-Assuming the family of spacetime manifolds which admit a non-twisting, non-expanding and shear-free null geodesic congruence, constituting the famous Kundt class of geometries, we derived, discussed and analyzed the corresponding exact vacuum solutions to the Einstein-Gauss-Bonnet theory in an arbitrary dimension $D \geq 5$.
-Our only additional restriction was the absence of the so called gyratonic terms g{up} , leading to the initial metric ansatz (3).
+Assuming the family of spacetime manifolds which admit a nontwisting, nonexpanding, and shear-free null geodesic congruence, constituting the famous Kundt class of geometries, we derived, discussed, and analyzed the corresponding exact vacuum solutions to the Einstein-Gauss-Bonnet theory in an arbitrary dimension $D \ge 5$ .
+Our only additional restriction was the absence of the so-called gyratonic terms $g{up}$ , leading to the initial metric ansatz (3).

-Starting with the quantities characterizing the spacetime curvature of (3), summarized in Appendices A and B, in Section 2 we derived the fully general form (12)-(18) of the field equations.
-In the subsections we distinguished and presented three distinct subclasses defined by the key tensorial quantity Q{pq} and its trace Q given by (14) and (15), respectively.
+Starting with the quantities characterizing the spacetime curvature of (3), summarized in Appendixes A and B, in Sec.
+II we derived the fully general form (12)-(18) of the field equations.
+In the subsections, we distinguished and presented three distinct subclasses defined by the key tensorial quantity $Q{pq}$ and its trace Q given by (14) and (15), respectively.

-In the subsequent Section 3 we introduced a natural null frame and analyzed the algebraic structure of the Weyl and also the traceless Ricci tensor in terms of the corresponding frame projections and their irreducible parts.
+In the subsequent Sec.
+III, we introduced a natural null frame and analyzed the algebraic structure of the Weyl and also the traceless Ricci tensor in terms of the corresponding frame projections and their irreducible parts.
 Within the metric (3), these tensors are algebraically special.
-In particular, all positive boost-weight components are vanishing, see (48)-(53) and (55)-(60).
+In particular, all positive boost-weight components are vanishing; see (48)-(53) and (55)-(60).
 Moreover, further specializations enter via specific field equations constraints.

-To better understand the physical nature of the resulting solution, we presented the invariant form of the geodesic deviation equation in Section 4.
+To better understand the physical nature of the resulting solution, we presented the invariant form of the geodesic deviation equation in Sec.
+IV.
 Its crucial ingredient, the Riemann curvature tensor, was decomposed to its traceless Weyl part and the Ricci tensor and scalar.
-The corresponding frame projections were expressed in terms of the scalar quantities introduced in previous Section 3.
-Moreover, the Ricci contributions were further re-expressed in terms of the Gauss-Bonnet part of the field equations (11) to explicitly identify the effects of such a theory on relative motion of free test particles, detectable in principle by the LISA-type gravitational wave detectors.
-The result is given by equations (78), (79), and in the subsequent paragraph discussing the specific deformations of the geodesic congruence associated with a time-like observer.
+The corresponding frame projections were expressed in terms of the scalar quantities introduced in Sec.
+III.
+Moreover, the Ricci contributions were further reexpressed in terms of the Gauss-Bonnet part of the field equations (11) to explicitly identify the effects of such a theory on relative motion of free test particles, detectable, in principle, by the LISA-type gravitational wave detectors.
+The result is given by Eqs.
+(78) and (79) and in the subsequent paragraph discussing the specific deformations of the geodesic congruence associated with a timelike observer.

-Finally, in Section 5 we discussed two most important representatives of the Kundt family, namely the Kundt gravitational waves and backgrounds with (D-2)-dimensional transverse space being of a constant curvature, and the complete family of pp-waves defined as geometries admitting a covariantly constant null vector field.
-In the first case the resulting line element is (103), while for the pp-waves we obtained two possible types of explicit metrics (123) and (124).
+Finally, in Sec.
+V, we discussed two most important representatives of the Kundt family, namely, the Kundt gravitational waves and backgrounds with (D-2)-dimensional transverse space being of a constant curvature and the complete family of pp waves defined as geometries admitting a covariantly constant null vector field.
+In the first case, the resulting line element is (103), while for the pp waves we obtained two possible types of explicit metrics (123) and (124).